PlanchaCorp/UnityStarterProject/README.md

 - Tiles
 ```

+## Unity practices

+### Serialized fields

+You might want to serialize fields to be able to edit them in the editor.
+If you do so, please don't initiate the value within the code.
+It's always confusing to have 2 sources of truth in this case, when you could have only one.

 ## Coding patterns

 Our code tends to become messy.
 We should try to use some robust patterns to avoid bugs